This biography expands upon the entry in Wikipedia

 This work made Howard an expert on Obesity and led to him becoming secretary to the newly formed Obesity Association (aka The Obesity Society of Great Britain and now the Association for the Study of Obesity (ASO)).
 Founded in 1967 to promote obesity research in the UK, the association was chaired by Ian MacLean Baird from the West Middlesex Hospital.
 In 1968, the Society held its first International Symposium in London.
 The Proceedings were edited by Baird and Howard.

 Howard became Secretary and later Chairman of The Food Education Society from 1970 until 1990.
-Howard co-authored a book “Don’t just sit there” which was published by the BBC in 1978 and was invited to take part in the B.B.C serious “Don’t just sit there” in July 1980.
-The society continues to promote the value of VLCDs.
+Howard was invited to take part in the B.B.C series “Don’t just sit there” in July 1974 and co-authored a book “Don’t just sit there” which was published by the BBC in 1978.
+The society continues to promote the value of very low calorie diets.

 Howard and George A. Bray (from the University of California) organised the first International Congress on Obesity (ICO), which was held at the Royal College of Physicians in London in October 1974, and attracted over 500 attendees from 30 countries.
 They were also the founding co-editors of The International Journal of Obesity (IJO), which began in 1977.
 These early initiatives led in 1985/86 to the formation of the International Association for the Study of Obesity, which since 2014 is now known simply as World Obesity.